Car detailing

 After cleaning, the paint surface is evaluated to identify the cause of defects and the extent of the damage.
 This step is done to know the appropriate correction method and equipment needed for the process.

 If your fingernail doesn’t catch on the scratch, it’s probably because the clear coat has only been affected.
 You can repair this kind of scratch with a swirl remover or a high-quality polish.
-However, if the scratch exposes the metal part of the vehicle, the base coat is damaged.
+However, if the scratch exposes the metal part of the car, the base coat is damaged.
 This type of deep damage goes beyond the surface and may need more than just a clear coat fix.

 Paint Leveling and Polishing